TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Includes.rst

 - @import is expressive and self-explanatory

-- better clarifies wether files or folders are imported (in comparison to the old `FILE:` and `DIR:` syntax)
+- better clarifies whether files or folders are imported (in comparison to the old `FILE:` and `DIR:` syntax)